textcreationpartnership/A01873/README.md

 ##Content Summary##

 #####Front#####

-A true declaration of the happy conuersion, contrition, and Christian preparation of Francis Robinso
+1. TO THE RIGHT HOnorable Sir Henry Mountague, Lord Chiefe Iustice of England, grace and Honour bee multiplyed here, and by the mercies of Iesus Christ, fruition of his glory, and euerlasting Happinesse hereafter.

+1. To the Christian Reader.

 #####Body#####

+1. A true Declaration of the happy conuertion, contrition and godly preparition, of Francis Robinson Gentleman.

-1. Now to confirme you how this Gentleman, as he himselfe related to me, fell, obserue what followeth.
+    _ Now to confirme you how this Gentleman, as he himselfe related to me, fell, obserue what followeth.

-1. A relation how we spent Wednesday Euening, being the eleuenth of Nouember.
+    _ A relation how we spent Wednesday Euening, being the eleuenth of Nouember.

-1. Our conference.
+    _ Our conference.

-1. His Progression.
+    _ His Progression.

-1. His great desire of giuing satisfaction so farre as he could, to those whom he had greatly offended.
+    _ His great desire of giuing satisfaction so farre as he could, to those whom he had greatly offended.

-1. The prayers wherein he was exercised day and night.
+    _ The prayers wherein he was exercised day and night.

-1. Certaine deuout inward comforts by him continually vttered and vsed.
+    _ Certaine deuout inward comforts by him continually vttered and vsed.

-1. A Prayer wherein hee was exercised.
+    _ A Prayer wherein hee was exercised.

-1. This Prayer he saide at the time of his Death.
+    _ This Prayer he saide at the time of his Death.

-1. The portions of Scriptures whereon hee continually meditated, after these Prayers were ended.
+    _ The portions of Scriptures whereon hee continually meditated, after these Prayers were ended.

-1. His owne relation of the beginning and proceeding in his foule fact, spoken the same morning a little before he went to his execution.
+    _ His owne relation of the beginning and proceeding in his foule fact, spoken the same morning a little before he went to his execution.

-1. The conclusion.
+    _ The conclusion.

 **Types of content**